microsoft/qsharp-compiler/examples/QIR/Simulation/TraceSimulator/README.md

     rm -r tmp
     ```

 The sample trace simulator can then be compiled to a static library with the following commands:

+- **Windows**:

+    ```shell
+    clang++ -fuse-ld=llvm-lib RuntimeManagement.cpp TraceSimulation.cpp -Ibuild -o build/TraceSimulator.lib
+    ```

+    Where the parameter `-fuse-ld` is used to specify a linker and `llvm-lib` is an LLVM replacement for MSVC's static library tool [LIB](https://docs.microsoft.com/cpp/build/reference/lib-reference).

+- **Linux**:

     ```shell
     clang++ -c RuntimeManagement.cpp -Ibuild -o build/RuntimeManagement.o